theheroGAC/Cross-Connection/README.md

 - TheFloW Pkg installer & USB Modules.
 - Yifan-lu, XYZ and Davee and every coder and dev contributing to Vitasdk.
 - Team Molecule for Henkaku.
+- Chronoss09 for test (thank you)
+- Team Gamesandconsoles.org